 On the ground though, and until the day it gets developed, this field is one of the most magical places in New Jersey.
 Like most open fields, you’ll find a menagerie of birds and bugs hanging out on weeds, reeds, flowers, and small trees.
 There is plenty of life here.
 Below the flora and fauna, you’ll find soil that’s a mix of stones, sand, and clay.
-If you dig below the surface into the gray-beige clay you’ll find glittering chunks of iron pyrite, and black lignite (coal) that still resembles the trees it formed from.
+If you dig below the surface into the gray-beige clay you’ll find glittering chunks of iron pyrite, and black lignite (coal) that still resemble the trees it formed from.
 Amongst the sticky clay, sparkling metallic stones, and prehistoric chunks of carbon, you’ll find tiny prices of amber.
 Yellow, orange & copper-colored transparent pieces of tree sap that once dripped from the trees that are now coal.
 If you find a large enough piece, you might find an insect forever trapped in its golden embrace.

 For decades scientists, academics, and rock hounds have known about this location and tunneled through its clay thousands of times.
 All the best amber specimens are likely taken, or trapped forever under a neighboring condo complex.

 But, for now, you can still go there, and find a lot of clay, a little coal, pyrite, and amber if you look hard enough.

 A shallow hole was dug in the gray clay-rich soil.

 Tiny chunks of amber are found amongst the clay, pyrite, and lignite.
 Insects are found in larger pieces.